HASSIIYY/DotFiles/Git.md

     cat ~/.ssh/"Key_Name"   # At this stage we need to read the private key (without extension.pub)

 Action:
+    Copy the output of the previous command to:
 	GitHub.com > Settings > SSH and GPG keys > New SSH key
 ```